RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page5.md

 ```

 #### Example Code 2
 Place however many drones 2 feet away from each other.
 Make sure drones have enough space to move forward and left.
 Run the program.
 Observe the console output, verify which drone was assigned which color and index, and fix set up if needed.
-Press Enter in the console to continue running synchronized flight.
+Press Enter in the console to continue running swarm program.

 All drones will take off, move at 20% pitch and -20% roll power for 2 seconds, move at 50% yaw power for 3 seconds, and finally land and disconnect.
 ```python